syncfusion-content/angularjs-docs/angularjs/CircularGauge/Legend.md

 ### Legend Item Click

-You can get the legend item details such as *Rangeindex*, *bounds*, *shape* and *series* by subscribing the `e-legendItemClick` event on the circular gauge.
+You can get the legend item details such as *RangeIndex*, *bounds*, *shape* and *series* by subscribing the `e-legendItemClick` event on the circular gauge.
 When the legend item is clicked, it triggers the event and returns the legend information.

 {% highlight html %}